Merkoba/Effer/README.md

 It uses AES256 encryption.

 This is not to be taken as a real security tool.
-The encryption is relatively weak, somebody that knows what they're doing might be able to decrypt it with not much problem.
+The encryption is relatively weak, somebody that knows what they're doing might be able to decrypt it with much trouble.

 Contributions are welcome.